Calendar Image Contest

 Intensive sessions provide an opportunity to work on individual projects in a smaller setting under the guidance of a faculty professional.
 They are reserved for SCBWI members only and on a first-to-register, first-filled basis.
 You must be registered for one or both days of the conference in order to register for an intensive.

-Interactive Critique Connect Workshop: Come to critique or to critique and exchange emails so you can form a new group.
+Come to critique and exchange emails so you can form a new group.

 Who: For Illustrators and Authors

 What: The Critique Connect will be run in the same way as the national conferences.
-You’ll gather at 6:15 pm and sit at a table marked for your target group (illustrator, picture book, middle grade, young adult, chapter book, non-fiction) with a maximum of five people per group.
+You’ll gather at 6:15 p.m. and sit at a table marked for your target group (i.e., illustrator, picture book, middle grade, young adult, chapter book, nonfiction) with a maximum of five people per group.
 Therefore, if eight picture book writers show up, there will be two picture book groups.
-Volunteer leader Andrea Wang will be on hand to pre-set tables with signs and help you find your group.
+Volunteer leader Rachel Funez will set up tables with signs and be on hand to help you find your group.

 The session will start with a general review about the “sandwich” method of offering critiques and remind you of the evening’s plan, which is to circle up with your peers, decide on who will be the timer, and establish a fair amount of time per person.
-If you have five people in your group and you have 1.25 hours remaining to meet, then you should set a timer of 15 minutes per person (five minutes for reading and 10 minutes to get feedback and ask questions).
+For example, if you have five people in your group and you have 1.25 hours remaining to meet, then you should set a timer of 15 minutes per person (5 minutes for reading and 10 minutes to get feedback and ask questions).

 WHAT TO BRING: Writers, bring FIVE copies of five pages of your manuscript.
 Illustrators, bring your portfolio.

-*The contact for this event is Andrea Wang.
-She can be reached at CritiqueGroups.RMC.email@example.com
+*The contact for this event is Rachel Funez.
+She can be reached at CritiqueGroups.RMC.email@example.com.

 What can you do right now?
-Click here to visit our Critique Groups page (must be logged with SCBWI member account to access!), where you can find listings of groups looking for new members.
-If none of the listed groups meets your needs, you can start your own group by emailing our critique coordinator, Andrea, at: CritiqueGroups.Rmc.firstname.lastname@example.org with the requested information.
-Also, contact Andrea if you have questions prior to the conference.
+Click here to visit our Critique Groups page (you must be logged with SCBWI member account to access!), where you can find listings of groups looking for new members.
+If none of the listed groups meets your needs, you can start your own group by emailing our critique coordinator, Rachel, at CritiqueGroups.Rmc.firstname.lastname@example.org with the requested information.
+Also, contact Rachel if you have questions prior to the conference.